 Your healthcare provider has ordered a Lower Extremity Arterial examination.
-Peripheral Arterial disease (PAD) refers to narrowing of the blood vessels that obstructs blood flow to the legs usually due to atherosclerosis (fatty plaque in walls of blood vessels) or other diseases.
+Peripheral Arterial disease (PAD) refers to narrowing of the blood vessels, which obstructs blood flow to the legs, usually due to atherosclerosis (fatty plaque in walls of blood vessels) or other diseases.

 The technologist performing the exam is specially trained to evaluate the lower extremity arteries for abnormalities, and will create Doppler waveforms and pressure measurements of the vessels in the legs.

 These exams will take 30-45 minutes to complete.
 You will be able to leave as soon as the test is completed.
 The technologist is not permitted to discuss the results with you.

 The physician will interpret the images and velocity measurements.
 Within two days a copy of the test results will be sent to the ordering provider.